tsackton/taelgar/People/Historical Figures/Sembaran Royalty/Arryn II.md

 The only child of [[Blanche II]].
 His two daughters, [[Charlotte II]] and [[Cece I]] both rule the united realm of Sembara and Tyrwingha.

+%% killed by hobgoblins, daughter died or injuries from same attack %%